YSHebron/cs21-mp2-scp-extension/README.md

 ### **Running Simulations**
 This guide will only focus on the Vivado platform.
 Analogous steps can be expected in EDA Playground.
 1. Start Vivado.
-Complete the registration processes.
+Complete the set-up and account registration process.
-2. Open
+2. Once Vivado is started, open an existing workbench through File.
+Select the following directory in your clone of this repository: `CS21_Project2_v2\`.
+This step will load all Design and Simulation sources to your Vivado session.
+3. Once the workbench has loaded, you may begin testing the added instructions.
+Select the appropriate testbench for the desired instruction that you will test in the Simulation Sources pane.

 ### **Sample I/O**
 For the 4x4 solver, an input is formatted as: